F.A.T

 Curated by Lindsay Howard

 Celebrating more than five years of thug life, pop culture, and R&D, the renegade art organization known as the Free Art & Technology Lab, or F.A.T.
 Lab, is going GOLD.
 F.A.T.
 GOLD, that is.
-From April 1–20 Eyebeam Art & Technology Center will present the acclaimed work of F.A.T.
+From November 15–January 26, MU will present the acclaimed work of F.A.T.
 Lab.
-Organized by Lindsay Howard, Eyebeam Curatorial Fellow, the exhibition invites the public to experience and engage with the collective’s groundbreaking projects.
+Curated by Lindsay Howard, the exhibition invites the public to experience and engage with the collective’s groundbreaking projects.

-The exhibition will feature significant works from 2007 to the present, including new projects to be launched on opening night.
-Showcasing a comprehensive and critical selection of the group’s diverse output, the exhibition includes video, software, net art, installation, and performance.
+The exhibition features significant works from 2007 to the present, including new projects to be launched on opening night.
+Showcasing a comprehensive selection of the group’s diverse output, the exhibition includes video, software, net art, installation, and performance.
 F.A.T.
-Lab members will also be working and hacking on new cutting-edge projects to be added to the exhibition on the fly.
+Lab members will also be creating and hacking on new, cutting-edge projects to be added to the exhibition on the fly.

 The Free Art and Technology Lab